 IRA Financial Trust Company is committed to helping our clients make safe and financially rewarding investments with their Self-Directed retirement accounts.
-While Self-Directed IRAs can be a safe way to invest retirement funds, investors should be mindful of potential fraudulent schemes when using a Self-Directed retirement structure.
+While Self-Directed IRAs can be a safe way to invest retirement funds, investors should be mindful of potential fraud when using a Self-Directed retirement structure.

 The IRA Financial Trust Company or any party cannot guarantee the success of any investment and investors should undertake their own evaluation of the merits of a proposal, and should check with regulators about the background and history of an investment and its promoters before making a decision of potential fraudulent schemes when considering a Self-Directed retirement structure.
 Investors should understand that the custodians of Self-Directed retirement account may have limited duties to investors, and that the custodians and Trustees for these accounts will generally not evaluate the quality or legitimacy of an investment and its promoters.
 As with every investment, investors should undertake their own evaluation of the merits of a proposal, and should check with regulators about the background and history of an investment and its promoters before making a decision.